 iPoint's cloud solution to collect, aggregate, exchange, and report product compliance information in your supply chain.

 Learn what works best for your company.
-In the video you will hear about the latest updates on ECHA SCIP database and see a live demo of the officially released iPoint's SCIP Database Connector.
+In the video you will get the latest updates on the ECHA SCIP database and see a live demo of the officially released iPoint's SCIP Database Connector.

 What is the SCIP database?

 With the revision of the Waste Framework Directive (EU) 2018/851, Article 9, the European Chemicals Agency ECHA was tasked with the implementation of a database collecting (and making available) information on articles containing Substances of Very High Concern (SVHC) above 0.1% by weight as specified by the Candidate list.